 Your dentist may have discussed with you the benefits of having healthy teeth and proper jaw function.
-It is more difficult to keep crooked, crowded or overlapping teeth clean and their supporting bone and gums healthy.
-Other orthodontic problems may contribute to abnormal wear of tooth surfaces, inefficient chewing function, and excessive stress on gum tissue and the supporting bone.
+Altogether it is more difficult to keep crooked, crowded or overlapping teeth clean and their supporting bone and gums healthy.
+Furthermore, other orthodontic problems may contribute to abnormal wear of tooth surfaces, inefficient chewing function, and excessive stress on gum tissue and the supporting bone.
 For most people, a beautiful smile is the most obvious benefit of orthodontics.

 What is orthodontics?

 Orthodontics is a dental specialty that focuses on the diagnosis, prevention, and treatment of dental and facial irregularities.
-The practice of orthodontics involves the design, application and control of corrective appliances (braces or removable appliances) to treat and correct these irregularities.
+The practice of orthodontics involves the design, application and control of corrective appliances, such as braces or removable appliances, to treat and correct these irregularities.

 What is an orthodontist?

-An orthodontist is a specialist who has completed a two to three year advanced education program after dental school, to learn the special skills to diagnose facial irregularities,manage tooth movement and guide facial development.
+An orthodontist is a specialist who has completed a two to three year advanced education program after dental school in order to learn the special skills to diagnose facial irregularities, manage tooth movement and guide facial development.

 At what age should orthodontic treatment occur?
 Can adults benefit from braces?

-Orthodontic treatment can be started and can be successful at any age.
+Any individual, regardless of age, can start and successfully receive Orthodontic treatment.
 Adults especially appreciate an attractive smile.
 For children, the timing of orthodontic treatment varies from child to child based on their specific needs and the severity of the problem.
-Treatment for young, growing children may be timed to correspond with skeletal growth spurts to improve treatment outcomes.
+In addition, treatment for young, growing children may be timed to correspond with skeletal growth spurts to improve treatment outcomes.